HBO Max: Nordic countries and Spain

 On August 15, 2012, HBO announced plans to launch HBO Nordic, a multiplatform video distribution service serving Norway, Denmark, Sweden and Finland that was created through a joint venture with Parsifal International.
 The video on demand service launched in December 2012.
-HBO programming also airs in Iceland on Stöð 2.

 In Spain, HBO programs were previously broadcast on pay television service Canal+, since 2011.
-In 2016, during the discontinuation of the Canal+ branding in Spain, HBO launched a standalone streaming service called HBO España, which is the Spanish equivalent of HBO Now and HBO Nordic.
+In 2016, during the discontinuation of the Canal+ branding in Spain, HBO launched a standalone streaming service called HBO España, which was the Spanish equivalent of HBO Now and HBO Nordic.

 HBO Europe had announced on multiple occasions that they were not aware that they were going to replace their current service with HBO Max, nor would their rates be increased.
-However, in December 2020, the head of HBO Max, Andy Forssell, revealed that all HBO services in Europe, including HBO España and HBO Nordic, will be replaced by HBO Max.
+However, in December 2020, the head of HBO Max, Andy Forssell, revealed that all HBO services in Europe, including HBO España and HBO Nordic, would be replaced by HBO Max.
 On October 26, 2021, HBO Max was launched in the Nordics (excluding Iceland) and Spain and Andorra.

+Starting in 2024, HBO Max's programming began to be integrated as part of more expensive packages in the Spanish TV service Movistar Plus+ with all programming from the service becoming available on Movistar Plus+ by April 2024.
+The rebranding to Max went into effect on May 21, 2024.
+On September 17, 2024, a linear TV channel dedicated to broadcasting HBO and Max content was launched, exclusively on Movistar Plus+, as Max Avances.
+Following the reimplementation of the HBO Max name, the channel was renamed HBO Max Avances.

+in Iceland, HBO programming aired on Stöð 2 since 2014, and remained as such even after HBO Max launching in the other Nordic countries.
+In 2022, HBO signed an agreement with Síminn which aired HBO programming on its SVOD service, Sjónvarp Símans Premium.
+In July 2025, HBO Max was officially launched in Iceland and HBO and Síminn extended their partnership and bundle HBO Max with the Síminn SVOD service.